contactlaplanque/UEJackAudioLink/UEJackAudioLink.md

 CI service: **TeamCity** (running on a local/self-hosted agent).

-Pipeline outline (details to be filled in later):
+Pipeline outline:

 1. Checkout repository.
 2. Ensure a UE installation is available on the agent (`UE_PATH` environment variable or similar).
 3. Invoke Unreal Build Tool via `RunUAT BuildPlugin` to compile UEJackAudioLink for at least `Win64 Development`.
-4. Run automated tests (framework & commands TBD).
-5. Publish artefacts: zipped packaged plugin, test reports, build log.
+4. Publish artefacts: packaged plugin and build log.

-> **NOTE**  Exact unit-test framework (GoogleTest, Catch2, UE Automation, etc.) and result parsers will be chosen as the project evolves.

 ---

-## 5. Testing Strategy (initial thoughts)
+## 5. Testing Strategy (future consideration)

-* **Pure C++ tests** – for algorithmic pieces (peak detector, ring buffer).
-* **Unreal Automation tests** – for engine-aware behaviour (delegate firing, lifecycle).
-* **Integration tests** – eventually spin up a dummy JACK server inside CI and verify port enumeration.

-Framework selection, naming conventions, and coverage goals will be finalised after the first working build compiles under TeamCity.
+Testing framework will be added later as the plugin develops.
+Initial focus is on core JACK integration functionality.

 ---